Reed Point, Montana: History

-Reed Point was named after Harry Reed, who ran a stage station together with his wife, Alice McCleary Reed for several years.
+Reed Point was named after Harry Reed who, with his wife, Alice McCleary Reed, ran a stage station for several years.

 About 1876, attracted by the reports of the Black Hills stampede, the Reeds went overland with a covered wagon.
-After a short sojourn around Spearfish, SD, they joined an expedition going to the Big Horn and Yellowstone valley in the summer of 1877.
-The caravan was attacked while it was still in the Black Hills country by Native Americans, and several of its members were killed.
+After a short sojourn around Spearfish, South Dakota, they joined an expedition going to the Big Horn and Yellowstone valley in the summer of 1877.
+The caravan was attacked by Native Americans while it was still in the Black Hills country, and several of its members were killed.

-Their party was later joined by another party led by Dr. W.A.
+Their party was later joined by another, led by Dr. W.A.
 Allen.
 Their travels across the plains were marked by other encounters with Native Americans and by many hardships.
 The party reached the Yellowstone River about the time Chief Joseph and the Nez Perce tribe made their raid through this section and fought the Battle of Canyon Creek.

-While Mr. Reed worked with a timber crew, Mrs. Reed worked at several ranches and stage stations along the Yellowstone river.
-About 1878, the Reed's went to Coulson, MT where Mr. Reed was employed in carrying mail to Fort Custer.
-Mr. Reed narrowly escaped death by drowning in a freshet of Pryor Creek and his health was so impaired that he died several months later.
-The young and widowed Mrs. Reed made a living by washing clothes until she remarried in April, 1881, to John Schock, a Civil War veteran who was in charge of the McAdow Ferry at Coulson.
+While Harry Reed worked with a timber crew, Alice Reed worked at several ranches and stage stations along the Yellowstone River.
+About 1878, the Reed's went to Coulson, Montana, where Harry Reed was employed in carrying mail to Fort Custer.
+He narrowly escaped death by drowning in a freshet of Pryor Creek, but his health was so impaired that he died several months later.
+The young and widowed Alice Reed made a living by washing clothes until, in April, 1881, she remarried to John Schock, a Civil War veteran who was in charge of the McAdow Ferry at Coulson.

-In 1901 the post office was established as Reed.
-The name of the post office changed to Reed Point in 1906.
-Bob Guthrie platted the townsite in 1911 and a new bridge spanned the Yellowstone River the same year.
+In 1901, the post office was established as Reed, but the name was changed to Reed Point in 1906.
+Bob Guthrie plotted the townsite in 1911 and a new bridge spanned the Yellowstone River the same year.